ifti-khan/cookbook/README.md

 update their username and password.
 An Admin will also be created to manage the application and oversee any user issues.

 # User Stories
+My users for this project are people seeking new cooking recipes for their breakfast, lunch, dinners and more.
+It is also aimed at users who are willing to share their cooking recipes with others, but it also a way for them to store their cooking recipes online, so they can be accessed via a laptop, tablet or even a smartphone anywhere in the world.

+* As a user, I want to be able to register to the website, so that I can login and have full access to the web application.

+* As a user, I want to be able to view my account profile, so that I can change my username and password.

+* As a user, I want to be able to logout of my account from any page.

+* As a user, I want to be able to login, so that I can create my own recipes.

+* As a user, I want to add new recipes, so that I can store and share my recipes.

+* As a user, I want a detailed recipe form, so that I can create a well detailed recipe instructions for another user to follow.

+* As a user, I want to be able to view all recipe details, so that I can follow the detailed instructions on how to cook the food dish.

+* As a user, I want to be able to edit my recipes, so that I can fix mistakes or update them.

+* As a user, I want to be able to delete my recipes added to the database.

+* As a user, I want to able to view my recipes only, so that I can see how many recipes I have created.

+* As a user, I want to be able to view all recipes without registering, so that I do not have to create an account or log in.

+* As a user, I want to be able to contact the website administrator, so that if have any question or issues they can be addressed.

+* As a user, I want to access the web application on different device sizes, so that I can view the website on the go.

 # Wireframes